hemidactylus/pyschroedinger/README.md

 (with python3) and set the repo's root dir into the path of the virtualenv.

-Then go to the `twoD` directory and start
+Then, in order to play, go to the
+`qpong` directory and start

-    ./interactive.py
+    ./game.py

 (optionally passing the `-1` option to experiment with one-player)

-to play; alternatively, to have a look at the integrator in a non-interactive fashion, go to either `oneD` or `twoD` directories, start
+Alternatively, to have a look at the integrator in a non-interactive fashion, go to either `oneD` or `twoD` directories, start

     ./schroedinger.py

-and enjoy the show.
+and enjoy the show (after tweaking the code and/or the parameters, if you feel so inclined).

 You can alter the initial wavefunction/potential by playing with the `initPhi` and `initPot` functions in `schroedinger.py`, and you can tweak more fundamental